|

 So what can you do about all this?
 Well, if you

-seek you own healing from your developmental deficiencies (e.g.,
+seek your own healing from your developmental deficiencies (e.g.,

 through professional guidance) you can now acquire

-the emotional skills that most persons acquire in childhood naturally.
+through education and experience the emotional skills that most persons acquire in childhood

-Furthermore, in all of this, pray that your husband receive the grace of enlightenment and
+naturally.
+Furthermore, in all of this, pray that your husband receive the grace of

-conversion; forgive him for his failures, even if he refuses to forgive you for your
+enlightenment, and forgive him for his failures, even if he refuses to forgive you

 Healing